mattherman/MbDotNet/docs/docs-v4.md

 MbDotNet is an abstraction layer over this API that allows you to easily configure your imposters using plain .NET types rather than using the JSON format directly.
 It also provides methods for most of the API operations that Mountebank exposes.

-If you're unfamiliar with Mountebank, I suggest reading through that [project's documentation](https://mbtest.org) before starting to use MbDotNet.
+If you're unfamiliar with Mountebank, I suggest reading through the [documentation](https://www.mbtest.org) before starting to use MbDotNet.

 # Getting Started with MbDotNet